theyiwenliu/ctakes-scale-out-with-uima-ducc/README.md

 change them in ${CTAKES_HOME}/desc/ctakes-dictionary-lookup/desc/analysis_engine/DictionaryLookupAnnotator.xml

+## Additional Note
+For simplicity, I put the project under user "ducc" instead of different users.
+If you are using ducc to run ctakes, the ctakes should be placed with ducc under user "ducc".
+If Excecuting ducc under different user, make sure to switch to "ducc", if you are not sure which context you are calling ducc you can take a look at the properties file after submitting the job.

+## References for Trouleshooting
 [1] If with Java 8, web server will fail to start with following error:
 Problem accessing /system.daemons.jsp.
 Reason:
 PWC6033: Unable to compile class for JSP